-We are an international, multi-practice law firm with more than 2,650 lawyers serving clients from 45 offices in the United States, Europe, the Middle East, Latin America and Asia.
+We are an international, multi-practice law firm with more than 2,750 lawyers serving clients from 47 offices in the United States, Europe, the Middle East, Latin America and Asia.
 We offer our clients a special value proposition.

-An Integrated Approach:

-We provide integrated legal services for clients worldwide.
+An Integrated Approach: We provide integrated legal services for clients worldwide.
 We offer multidisciplinary teams that have a history of working together with the strategic business, legal, and political experience required to address the increasingly complex needs of companies and investors today.

-A Commitment to Excellence:

-We are committed to delivering the highest quality legal services to our clients.

-Value Add and Cost-Effective:

-We build teams around client needs, ensuring lean staffing, front-end planning, and flexible billing, where appropriate.
-We believe that our global footprint and locally-driven rates and cost structure allow us to imbed an inherent material discount on rates to our clients in relation to the other Top 20 law firms on the AmLaw Global 100.
+A Commitment to Excellence: We are committed to delivering the highest quality legal services to our clients.
+Value Add and Cost-Effective: We build teams around client needs, ensuring lean staffing, front-end planning, and flexible billing, where appropriate.
+We believe that our global footprint and locally- driven rates and cost structure allow us to imbed an inherent material discount on rates to our clients in relation to the other Top 20 law firms on the AmLaw Global 100.
 We believe that we are a leader in creating and implementing alternative fee arrangements that provide value for our clients.

-Breadth of Resources:

-We offer deep firm expertise in a multitude of specialty areas (approximately 200 such areas), as well as cross-border and multi-jurisdiction transactions.
+Breadth of Resources: We offer deep firm expertise in a multitude of specialty areas (approximately 200 such areas), as well as cross-border and multi-jurisdiction transactions.
 Unlike most large law firms, where corporate and litigation practices dominate, almost 50% of our lawyers are in other important practice areas.
 We believe that this unique breadth of resources - which we access and deploy for our clients - is a critical advantage for our Firm.

-Firm Reach:

-Our offices and lawyers are in key commercial centers in the United States, Latin America, Europe, Asia, and the Middle East, offering our clients both an intensely local and truly global reach.
+Firm Reach: Our offices and lawyers are in key commercial centers in the United States, Latin America, Europe, Asia, and the Middle East, offering our clients both an intensely local and truly global reach.
+Fast-Moving Service: Our culture promotes innovation and fast-moving dedication to our clients, resulting in practical, business-focused legal services.

-Fast-Moving Service:

-Our culture promotes innovation and fast-moving dedication to our clients, resulting in practical, business-focused legal services.

 Albany.
 Amsterdam.
 Atlanta.
 Austin.
-Berlin.¬ Boston.
+Berlin-.
+Boston.
 Charlotte.
 Chicago.
 Dallas.
 Delaware.
 Denver.
 Fort Lauderdale.
 Houston.
+Kingdom of Saudi Arabia".
 Las Vegas.
-London.
+London\.
 Long Island.
 Los Angeles.
-Mexico City.+ Miami.
-Milan."
+Mexico City+.
+Miami.
+Milan".
 Minneapolis.
 New Jersey.
 New York.
 Northern Virginia.
 Orange County.
 Orlando.
 Philadelphia.
 Phoenix.
 Portland.
 Sacramento.
 Salt Lake City.
 San Diego.
 San Francisco.
-Seoul.∞ Shanghai.
+Seoul∞.
+Shanghai.
 Silicon Valley.
-Singapore.
+Singapore°.
 Tallahassee.
 Tampa.
-Tel Aviv.^ Tokyo.¤ Warsaw.~ Washington, D.C.
+Tel Aviv^.
+Tokyo¤.
+United Arab Emiratesc.
+Warsaw~.
+Washington, D.C.
 West Palm Beach.
 Westchester County.

 The information provided by Greenberg Traurig in these materials is for informational purposes only and is not intended to be construed or used as general legal advice.
 Please contact the presenter(s) or your Greenberg Traurig contact if you have questions regarding the currency of this information.
 The hiring of a lawyer is an important decision.
 Before you decide, ask for written information about the lawyer's legal qualifications and experience.
-Greenberg Traurig is a service mark and trade name of Greenberg Traurig, LLP.
-All rights reserved.
-Operates as: "Greenberg Traurig Germany, LLP; A separate UK registered legal entity; +Greenberg Traurig, S.C.; >>Greenberg Traurig Santa Maria; "Greenberg Traurig LLP Foreign Legal Consultant Office; =Greenberg Traurig Singapore LLP.
-Ab branch of Greenberg Traurig, P.A., Florida, USA; #GT Tokyo Horitsu Jimusho and Greenberg Traurig Gaikokuhojimubengoshi Jimusho; "GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k.
+Greenberg Traurig cortact if xou have questions and experience.
+Greenberg Traurig cortact if xou have questions and experience.
+Greenberg Traurig cortact if xou have questions and experience.
+Greenberg Traurig is a service mark and trade name of Greenberg Traurig, LLP and Greenberg Traurig, S.C. is Greenberg Traurig Coperates as: -Greenberg Traurig Germany, LLP, 'Greenberg Traurig S.C.; 'SGreenberg Traurig Santa Maria; 'SGreenberg Traurig LLP Foreign Legal Consultant Office; 'Greenberg Traurig Singapore LLP; 'A branch of Greenberg Traurig, P.A.
+(GTokyo Horitsu Jimusho and Greenberg Traurig Gaikokuhojimubegoshi Jimusho; 'Greenberg Traurig Limited; 'Greenberg Traurig Nowakowska-Zimoch Wysokiński sp.k.